 “Other small Rank D Kreatures; three Jaljals and three Kastans.
 They’ll make good company for your Jagaldie, though it would be better if he could interact with his own kind.”

 “At least your compound is a lot nicer than the kennel I was lodging Slash in before”, Ben said.
-“The fee was cheap but that place was a total dump.”
+“The rent was cheap but that place was a total dump.”

 “Then it’s a good thing you got your Kreature out of there when you did.
 There are some pretty sketchy Kreature Lodging services out there with phony accreditation.
 They’re money laundering schemes that prey on Tamers who are down on their luck.
 Some are even front operations for Kreature trafficking.”